-RTPM facilitated a minimally invasive integration of the two original applications, as well as their distribution on two nodes to optimize realtime performance and platform dependencies.
-The only modification made to Kino was addition of a GVD component to provide both Server and Supplier functionality, thus allowing Kino to communicate through GVD (Figure 4).
+The only modification made to Kino was addition of a In our solution architecture we made use of the RTPM for Kino and Media Controller interface.
+A modified GVD component has been added to Kino application to provide a both Server and/ Supplier functionality, thus allowing Kino to communicate through GVD (Figure 4).